-- The Committee on Economic, Social and Cultural Rights (CESCR) monitors compliance with the International Covenant on Economic, Social and Cultural Rights (ICESCR) and may receive individual complaints relating to States parties to the Optional Protocol to the ICESCR (entered into force in 2013).
+- The Committee on Economic, Social and Cultural Rights (CESCR) monitors compliance with the International Covenant on Economic, Social and Cultural Rights (ICESCR) and may receive individual complaints relating to States parties to the Optional Protocol to the ICESCR.

 - The Committee on the Elimination of Racial Discrimination (CERD) oversees implementation of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) and may receive individual complaints against States parties that have made the relevant declaration under Article 14 of the ICERD.

 - The Committee on the Elimination of Discrimination against Women (CEDAW Committee) monitors compliance with the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), and may receive individual communications relating to States parties to the Optional Protocol to CEDAW.

 - The Committee Against Torture (CAT) oversees implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment (Convention against Torture) and may accept individual complaints against States parties that have made the relevant declaration under Article 22 of the CAT.